awv-informatik/buerligons/README.md

 Start ClassCAD via SocketIO as described in the [Downloads](https://classcad.ch/downloads/) page

-Open the .env file in the root of this project and comment out `CLASSCAD_WASM_KEY` to make sure ClassCAD is not running via SocketIO
+Open the .env file in the root of this project and comment out `CLASSCAD_WASM_KEY` to make sure ClassCAD is not running using WASM

 ```shell
 #CLASSCAD_WASM_KEY=MS4xLlZZUG51....